-- You can save the volume adjustments to be power-up defaults using "Menu System, Save Config" on page 223. - The inputs are available if they are enabled and mixed to an output.
+- Volume adjustments can be saved as power-up defaults using "Menu System, Save Config" on page 232. - The inputs are available if they are enabled and mixed to an output.

 To change the focus of the volume control, do the following: